 Silver Salmon, or Coho Salmon

 The silvers are no doubt the most popular species to target on the fly.
 The typical silver salmon will jump several times immediately after being hooked, changing directions and often creating havoc with the angler that is trying to get the fish under control.
-After this initial blast of energy, the typical silver will retire rather easily if you can manage to keep it on the hook, since it expends its energy during the first several seconds of the fight!
-Silvers average 8 to 10lbs and are a delightful species to target on the Alagnak.
-The silvers run the last few days in July through late August.
+After this initial blast of energy, if the angler still has the silver on the line, the fight will continue for quite a while with even more jumps possible.
+This is why silver or coho salmon are the most preferred species in Alaska on the fly.

-Check out some great footage of Alaska fly fishing with Angler’s Alibi!
+Check out some great HD footage of Alaska silver salmon fly fishing with Angler’s Alibi!